 How to become a freelance writer

 We’re always looking for freelance authors for any area we’re covering.
-If you want to become a freelance author on a regular basis, our editors will provide you with ideas about what to post.
-However, you’re always free to offer your ideas and, if they match with our editorial policy, they would be also accepted.
+If you want to become a freelance author regularly, our editors will provide you with ideas about what to post.
+However, you’re always free to offer your ideas, and if they match our editorial policy, they will also be accepted.

 Freelancers may write articles like guides, how-to’s, commentary, analytical reports, and general-interest stories.